Eventual-Inc/Daft/docs/source/learn/user_guides/dataframe-operations.rst

     +---------+
     (Showing first 3 rows)

-A useful alias for ``.select`` is indexing a DataFrame with a list of column names or Expressions:
+A useful alias for :meth:`df.select() <daft.DataFrame.select>` is indexing a DataFrame with a list of column names or Expressions:

 .. code-block:: python